I DEFINITION OF PROJECT FINANCE

 At a very high level, the project can be thought of as a box, walled off pursuant to the lender requirements, into which financing is advanced, from which a product is sold, back into which proceeds of those sales are received, and out of which loans, and interest, are repaid.
 The project debt is either non-recourse or limited recourse (for example, an obligation to fund construction cost overruns) to the project sponsors, so the sponsors' risk is limited to their equity investment in the project.

 As would be expected for a financing that is dependent upon a single asset or small set of assets, and the contracts that govern them, project financing is very paper intensive.
 In addition, risk is heightened by dependence upon the single asset or set of assets, and a single source of cash flow for repayment.
-These factors often make project financing expensive, particularly when compared to general corporate financing.
+These factors, along with regulatory developments discussed at the end of this chapter that decrease the attractiveness of project finance to commercial banks, often make project financing expensive, particularly when compared to general corporate financing.
 Although security is taken over all project assets, the real source of repayment is project cash flow, not potential sales of the project assets upon foreclosure (which may be difficult, or impossible in the case of public infrastructure), so lenders have a strong interest in assuring that cash flow will continue.
 Project financing is therefore restrictive, with noticeably more information requirements, specific covenants and lender consent rights than in a general corporate financing.
 For example, the relevant project company is typically not allowed to participate in any lines of business unrelated to the core business of the project, to reduce risks to the lenders.
 Defaults in the underlying project documents can be expected to trigger a default under the project financing as well.

 What, then, are the drivers for sponsors to utilise project financing?
 There are actually quite a number.